Biotech in Asia: looking forward to 2023

-Masahiko Hayakawa, head of targeted protein degradation at Astellas Pharma Inc., gives us some insights into the state of the biotech industry in 2023.
+Masahiko Hayakawa, head of targeted protein degradation at Astellas Pharma Inc., gives us some insights into the state of the biopharma industry in 2023.

 Astellas is a Japanese headquartered pharmaceutical company active in more than 70 countries around the world.
 It promotes a ‘focus area approach’ designed to identify opportunities for the continuous creation of new drugs to address diseases with high unmet medical needs by focusing on biology and modality.